michaelgriscom/LeaderMode/README.md

 is to trigger the command `workbench.action.focusActiveEditorGroup` prior to invoking leader mode, however this can result in non-obvious behavior.
 * Special characters (such as tab) are not currently supported as part of a key sequence
 * If the key tree is too wide visually, it won't display
-* LeaderMode should not be used in combination with Vim extensions, as both manipulate the `type` command
+* LeaderMode should not be used in combination with Vim extensions due to a [VSCode limitation](https://github.com/Microsoft/vscode/issues/13441).